- Repair, install, replace, and test electrical circuits, cable, equipment, and systems.

 - Performs other duties as assigned.

-- Must have 5+ years of recent experience working in a shipyard as a marine electrician.
+- Must have at least 3 years of recent experience working in a shipyard as a marine electrician.

 - Must be able to pass all administered tests prior to being hired for the position.

 - Must be able to use all electrical test equipment.

 - Basic math skills and ability to use hand and power tools required.

 - Proficient in the use of basic electrical meters and test instruments (volt-ohm meter, clamp-on ammeter, insulation resistance testers (mergers, etc.).

 - Ability to comprehend complex mechanical drawings and blueprints.